 All MURP applicants applying for Fall 2021 admission by the Priority deadline will receive a link to the PPDA application once their full application has been received.
 PPDA applications are due February 1st and two-year award notifications will be made when admissions decisions are announced, approximately by the end of March.
 PSU faculty will then work to connect PPDA awardees to their host employers in the subsequent months.

 Applications for one-year PPDA awards will be accepted based on funding availability.
 All incoming and continuing MURP students will be notified when such positions are available.

 Meet Some of Our PPDA Scholars:

 - Walle Brown, Graduating 2020

 - Victor Tran, Graduated 2018

 - Karen Guillén-Chapman, Graduated 2016

-Interested in hosting a PPDA student at your organization?
-Contact Greg Schrock, MURP program coordinator, at email@example.com.
+Find out more information on hosting a PPDA student.
+Interested?
+Contact Greg Schrock, MURP program coordinator, at firstname.lastname@example.org.